PhiLouGii/Tetris_game/README.md

   2. Implementing multiplayer mode.
   3. Introducing different themes or skins for the game.

-- ## Contribution 🤝
+- ## Contribution 🫱🏾‍🫲🏽
   Contributions are welcome!
 Feel free to fork this repository and submit pull requests.
 If you have ideas for improvements or find any bugs, please open an issue.

+- ## Author 👩🏾‍💻
+  This was entirely done by Philippa L. Giibwa.
+You can reach me on [pgiibwa04@gmail.com]